-The proceeds of ESG Bonds will be allocated and managed on a portfolio basis.
-The Issuer will monitor and track an amount equal to the net proceeds through its internal accounting system and will seek to allocate 100% of this amount to its eligible portfolio.
-Pending the full allocation to the eligible portfolio (with allocation taking place each calendar year), the Issuer will hold and / or invest the balance of net proceeds not yet allocated, at its own discretion.
-If a designated part in the applicable eligible portfolio ceases to be eligible in the applicable eligible portfolio, the proceeds will be reallocated to different eligible parts, as soon as reasonably practicable.
+The net proceeds of ESG Bonds will be allocated and managed on a portfolio basis.
+The Issuer will monitor and track an amount equal to the net proceeds of the ESG Bonds through its internal accounting system and will allocate 100% of this amount to the Eligible Sustainable Expenditures.
+The relevant loans are selected from the Eligible Sustainable Expenditures on or around the same period as the ESG Bond issuance.
+In practice, this means the period spanning a half-year before or half-year after the calendar year in which the relevant ESG Bond is issued.
+This allows BNG Bank sufficient time to allocate the net proceeds of ESG Bonds to loans selected and granted in the relevant time period.
+Pending the full allocation of an ESG Bond to Eligible Sustainable Expenditures (with allocation taking place simultaneously with the relevant ESG Bond issuance or at least within the first half of the calendar year following the year of issuance), the Issuer will hold and/or invest the balance of the net proceeds not yet allocated, at its discretion.
+The unallocated proceeds are temporarily held as cash or marketable securities.
+If a designated loan ceases to meet the Eligible Sustainable Expenditures criteria, the relevant proceeds will be re-allocated to another Eligible Sustainable Expenditure, as soon as reasonably practicable.